markeel/gdterm/README.md

 * Click Plugins tab
 * Select Enabled checkbox next to "GDTerm"

+### Using the terminal

+A default instance of a terminal will be available when selecting the "Terminal" button

+#### Copy and Paste

+The mouse can be used to select text:
+* single-click and drag to highlight characters
+* double-click and drag to highlight words
+* triple-click and drag to highlight lines

+The context menu (Right-Click) includes a copy and paste which goes to the system clipboard.

+#### New and Close

+A new terminal can be created by adding one above, below, left, or right of the window the context menu is in.

+A terminal can be closed from the context menu as well.

+#### Restart

+A restart will clear the window and start a new terminal session.
+This is also the way to get a terminal session going again if the shell being used by this terminal has been exited.

 ## Help

 This is a brand new extension, so if you run into problems, create an issue.